Day 359-365 / 365 Days of Fulfillment Blog

 “Make Space For More Fun”

-Fun is one of the critical characteristics I speak, write and teach about, in order to a live a more fulfilling, rewarding and joyful life.
-“Everyone likes fun, it’s fun”.
+Fun is one of the critical characteristics I speak, write and educate on, in regards to living a more fulfilling, rewarding and joyful life.
+“Everyone likes fun, it’s fun”- genius insight!
 The key is to find what your fun looks like and do waaaay more of it.
-It’s easy to neglect our inner child-like enthusiasm when we have bills to pay, people to care for, and adult responsibilities that are in major need of our time and attention, but on the flip side, it’s that very same relaxed care free energy that will stop you from taking life too seriously, think more logically, and prevent you from over-stressing about things that can and will get done.
+It’s easy to neglect our inner child-like enthusiasm when we have bills to pay, people to care for, and adult responsibilities that are in major need of our time and attention, but on the flip side, it’s that very same relaxed carefree “fun time” that will stop you from taking life too seriously, think more logically, and prevent you from over-stressing about things that can and will get done.

 First step is to know what your fun looks like.
 Second step involves making fun a necessity in your weekly schedule, as you would work, care giving, and eating.
-Fun doesn’t mean hours and hours of neglecting responsibility only to be left with a worse situation that you left off with, but to intentionally let yourself enjoy life with laughs, connections, and experiences through variations of “fun nights” – like movie night, game night, or being part of a intramural sports league.
+Fun doesn’t mean hours and hours of neglecting responsibility only to be left with a worse situation than you left off with, but to intentionally disconnect and let yourself enjoy periods of laughs, connections, and experiences through variations of “fun activities” – like movie night, game night, shooting hoops with some buddies or being part of a intramural sports league.

 Fun encourages curiosity and creativity, so take full advantage of some fun, and be opened to accept any new experiences and ideas that come from a night of fun.